Skip to main content

 Kargo

-We did not want to rely on undocumented features, so we opted to prototype a workaround for the problem using Argo Rollouts to see how it would look and feel.
+We did not want to rely on undocumented features, so we opted to prototype a workaround for the problem with Argo Rollouts to see how it would look and feel.
 The workaround worked, but it effectively disabled the deployment validation function of Kargo, and for that reason we decided it was not a good choice.

 We ultimately decided that Kargo was not a good fit for what we wanted to do because the features we needed to make it work were intentionally left undocumented by the maintainers to encourage commercial adoption, and the workarounds were no good.